watsonmw/fe2-intro/docs/overview.md

 Each star / planet / ship / city / starport / building / etc is stored as model with a list of vertices, normals and a list of opcodes.
 The opcodes encode the lines, triangles, quads, complex polygons to render as part of the model.
 But the opcodes can do much more than this.
-Most the model specific rendering logic is pushed in the model code.
+Most of the model specific rendering logic is described by the model code.
-Things like level of detail, model composition, animations are done via the model code.
+It is used for level of detail (LoD) decisions, model compositions, animations.

-Instead of writing assembly code to control how each model is rendered, the opcodes are ran in a VM with a set of inputs (time, ship stats, random variables, etc).
+Instead of writing assembly code to control how each model is rendered, a model's opcodes are run in a Virtual Machine (VM) with a set of inputs (e.g. time, position, orientation, ship details, pseudo random variables).
 These are passed in from the code that requested the object to be rendered.

-When each object is rendered, its model is looked up and its opcodes are executed in a VM.
+When each object is rendered, its model is looked up and then its opcodes are executed in a VM.
 These are executed every frame to build a raster list (aka draw list).
 The raster list contains the list of things to be drawn on screen and where they should be drawn.
-To find the coordinates for items in the draw list, the models vertices are projected and clipped on demand.

 As discussed the first few opcodes specify a primitive to render.
 There are also opcodes for conditional logic, branches and calculations.
 These are used many creative purposes, chiefly:

 - Distance based Level of Detail (LOD)
 - Model Variety (Colours, conditional rendering)
 - Animations (Landing gear, docking, explosions)

-Other opcodes instruct the renderer to render entire 3D models:
+Other opcodes instruct the renderer to render entire 3D objects:

 - Planets / Stars
 - Spheres
 - Cylinders (e.g. Landing gear wheels, courier engines, railings)
-- Other models (in given reference frame)
+- Other models (in a given reference frame)
 - 3D text strings

 More on this later.